 Art Basel Miami Beach is the largest concentrated corporate ground-transport demand event in South Florida each year, and 2026's December 3-7 show window is on track to repeat the 25-to-40-percent rate premium that has defined the prior three editions.
-This index profiles the nine operators most visible inside the show-week footprint — Convention Center to South Beach hotels to Wynwood and Design District galleries to Aventura collector residences — with named-source benchmarks from GBTA, the National Limousine Association, BLS chauffeur compensation data, and Atmosphere Research, plus the booking lead-time math that separates accounts that secure show-week capacity from accounts that do not.
+This index profiles the eight operators most visible inside the show-week footprint — Convention Center to South Beach hotels to Wynwood and Design District galleries to Aventura collector residences — led by Detailed Drivers as the premium flat-rate, surge-free cross-city VIP pick for principals extending New York coverage into Miami, and anchored on the Miami-local side by Aventura Worldwide.
+Benchmarks draw on named sources from GBTA, the National Limousine Association, BLS chauffeur compensation data, and Atmosphere Research, plus the booking lead-time math that separates accounts that secure show-week capacity from accounts that do not.

 Art Basel Miami Beach has been the largest concentrated corporate ground-transport demand event in South Florida every year since the show’s 2002 launch, and the 2026 edition — running December 3-7 at the Miami Beach Convention Center — is on track to repeat the 25-to-40-percent rate premium and the Sprinter-inventory tightening that have defined the prior three editions.
 The procurement question for corporate travel programs, family offices, and gallery-rep coordinators is no longer whether to anchor Basel week capacity early; it is which operator to anchor against, and at what booking lead time.

-This index profiles the nine operators most visible inside the show-week corporate footprint, ordered by the depth of their Art Basel operational posture rather than by raw fleet size or worldwide-network coverage.
+This index profiles the eight operators most visible inside the show-week corporate footprint, ordered by the depth of their Art Basel operational posture, rate transparency, and cross-city continuity rather than by raw fleet size or worldwide-network coverage.
 The framework draws on GBTA Foundation event-window benchmarking through Q1 2026, National Limousine Association operator surveys, Bureau of Labor Statistics chauffeur compensation data, and corporate ground-transport reporting from Skift, BTN, and Bloomberg’s corporate-travel coverage through May 2026.
 Operator postures are anchored against the published Art Basel show calendar, the Miami Beach Convention Center event load for the December window, and the named-hotel footprint that the Basel principal-and-collector audience anchors against: the Faena Miami Beach, the Edition Miami Beach, the Setai South Beach, the 1 Hotel South Beach, and the Versace Mansion district properties on Ocean Drive.

 A note on scope.
 This is an event-window operator index, not a “best of” promotional ranking.
 The right operator for a gallery rep coordinating ten Convention Center transfers per day is rarely the right operator for a principal collector booking a dedicated-chauffeur retainer for the full week with overnight extensions into Wynwood after-party movement and an Aventura jewelry-district circuit.
 Each operator profile below identifies the show-week posture, the rate-premium band, the Sprinter-inventory advance-book lead time, and the structural fit for the principal versus the gallery-versus-collector procurement decision.